GSA/fpc.gov/_pages/about-this-site.md

 ---

-<h2 class="font-sans-lg text-gray-70">A Resource about Privacy for Federal Government Agencies</h2>
+<h2 class="font-sans-lg text-primary-darker">A Resource about Privacy for Federal Government Agencies</h2>

 [FPC.gov](https://www.fpc.gov/) is the website of the [Federal Privacy Council]({{site.baseurl}}{% link _pages/federal-privacy-council.md %}).
 The Federal Privacy Council